rostyhn/UnifiedCopyPaste/readme.md

 ```
 bindsym $mod+Shift+c exec "PATH_TO_DAEMON/scripts/get_clipboard.sh"
 ```

+I have since added a rofi script that shows a list of the clipboards available on the server, and copies their contents on selection, which is pretty cool.
+Theoretically, should work with dmenu as well - I'll make the script agnostic later.

 # Compatibility
 Currently, the daemon only works with Linux machines running the X11 windowing system.

+The web page has been written with touch-screen devices in mind, which was the original use case - I wanted to write a program that would let me send links back and forth between my phone and my computer without having to email myself everytime.

+# Testing
+Included inside the tests folder is a file called api_tests.org that lets you query the server using emacs verb.
+In the future, I'll add the curl equivalents underneath, but it should be fairly obvious what the queries should be.

 # TODO
-- Options for daemon to target a server running on another machine
-- Add option to have multiple clipboards available on server from multiple machines
+🗸 Options for daemon to target a server running on another machine 🗸 Add option to have multiple clipboards available on server from multiple machines 🗸 Added sample rofi menu script
+- Rewrite some portions of the code more rustily
+- Beautify web page
 - Windows support
 - Mac support (don't count on it)
 - Authentication / password protection
 - Some strings cannot be copied, figure that out
-- "Quiet mode" for daemon to stop sending clipboard output for some time